-If you are considering switching from a pediatric dentist to a general family dentist in 2020, please read the article below before making a final decision.
+In 2020, if you are considering switching from a pediatric dentist to a general family dentist, please read the article below before making a final decision.

 A pediatric dentist at Wells Family Dentistry will ensure your child feels comfortable when visiting our office.
 They will answer your child’s questions, address their concerns, and educate them on what it takes to maintain excellent oral health for years to come.